James Daniel Phillips

 M, b.
 January 1888, d.
 1966

-Martin was born in January 1888 at Lafayette, Florida, United States.1 He was the son of James H. Sullivan and Sallie A. Land.
+Martin Sullivan was the son of James H. Sullivan and Sallie A. Land.
 Martin died in 1966 at Lafayette, Florida, United States.
-His body was buried in 1966 at Midway Baptist Church, Lafayette, Florida, United States.2
+His body was buried in 1966 at Midway Baptist Church, Lafayette, Florida, United States.1

 Citations